AnLoMinus/TryHackMe/Learning Path/Web Fundamentals/Web Hacking Fundamentals/Upload Vulnerabilities/README.md

       - [x] Task 2  Introduction
       - [x] Task 3  General Methodology
       - [x] Task 4  Overwriting Existing Files
+        - Overwrite the image.
+What is the flag you receive?
+          > `THM{OTBiODQ3YmNjYWZhM2UyMmYzZDNiZjI5}`
       - [x] Task 5  Remote Code Execution
+        - Run a Gobuster scan on the website using the syntax from the screenshot above.
+What directory looks like it might be used for uploads?
+          > `/resources`
       - [x] Task 6  Filtering
+        - What is the traditionally predominant server-side scripting language?
+          > `PHP`
+        - When validating by file extension, what would you call a list of accepted extensions (whereby the server rejects any extension not in the list)?
+          > `Whitelist`
+        - [Research] What MIME type would you expect to see when uploading a CSV file?
+          > `text/csv`
       - [ ] Task 7  Bypassing Client-Side Filtering
       - [ ] Task 8  Bypassing Server-Side Filtering: File Extensions
       - [ ] Task 9  Bypassing Server-Side Filtering: Magic Numbers